ozematt/e2e-exercise/readme.md

-The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).

 ## Functionality overview

 The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
 It uses a custom API for all requests, including authentication.